 You can improve the lifespan of your solar battery by installing solar battery controllers.
 A solar trickle charger ensures that there is some amount of energy reaching the solar battery even on a cloudy day.

-Cleaning and properly positioning of your solar panel also improve the charging process of your solar battery.
+Cleaning and properly positioning your solar panel also improve the charging process of your solar battery.
 When a solar battery charges properly, it will last longer.

 How long can a solar battery power a house?

 How long a solar battery remains efficient depends on the care you provide to your solar battery.
-On most occasions, most manufacturers will report a 5-25 years of uninterrupted solar battery life.
+On most occasions, most manufacturers will report 5-25 years of uninterrupted solar battery life.

-High quality solar batteries will also last longer than these cheap low quality solar batteries.
+High-quality solar batteries will also last longer than these cheap low-quality solar batteries.

 What happens when solar batteries are full?